 Your first steps can include confiding in a trusted friend or family member, contacting police, and lodging a confidential report on the Confidential Submission page.

 This site provides some resources to help your journey of healing, but it is recognized that professional support and counselling may be required in many cases.

 Jerome’s attorney filed a ”motion to dismiss.”
 During that hearing the Court found that “Mr Frandle is a member of the clergy as defined by the statute.”
-Since then the State of Michigan has dropped the substantive case but during a further hearing on May 2013 Mr Frandle pleaded no contest to a charge of failing to report abuse and was sentenced to 4 days jail, a fine of $733 and 100 hours of community service.
+The State of Michigan initially dropped the substantive case but during a further hearing on May 2013 Mr Frandle pleaded no contest to a charge of failing to report abuse and was sentenced to 4 days jail, a fine of $733 and 100 hours of community service.
 Court documents are available here and the final newspaper report here.

 Read the CSA Code of Conduct and discuss it with your fellow workers.
 It has been developed with the support of workers and members of the fellowship to